Newbie-make/YT-AI-translation-command-program/README.md

     Command: !translate.
 (You can start a new line and add as many or as little as you want)

-    Action: Choose your Translate Chat (Gemini YT) action from the dropdown.

     Location: Make sure this is set to Start of message.

     Check the YouTube Message box under sources and unclick Twitch Message checkbox.